7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 **What is this?**

-Here is a simple python script to run on MacOS to correctly convert your 'native N64' '.sra' save file for Ocarina of Time, one dumped from an actual genuine cart, to a workable save file with emulators such as OpenEmu and RetroArch.
+Here is a simple python script to run on MacOS, to correctly convert your 'native N64' '.sra' save file for Ocarina of Time (one dumped from an actual genuine cart) to a workable save file with emulators such as OpenEmu and RetroArch.

-I imagine this should also work on windows, but it is untested, let me know if it doesnt
+I imagine this should also work on windows, but it is untested, so let me know if it does or not.

 Furthermore I imagine this will also work with some other N64 cart saves, ones that need byte swapping every 4 bytes, but I havents gotten around to testing this yet.
 If you do test it, let me know =D